Design Tip #1 – Simplify.

 Custom truly does mean custom when it comes to labels and stickers.
 In a ‘custom’ home, the counter-tops and cabinets look a lot like the neighbors granite and maple next door.
 Custom labels and stickers are very different, and because of their unique nature, you should expect to have a bit of back and forth between you and your graphic designer and printer.
 At each step, you should be open to getting and giving feedback about what’s working and what’s not with your design and look.

-Custom labels and stickers hold a host of possibilities, which is good and bad.
+Custom-printed labels and stickers hold a host of possibilities, which is good and bad.
 Not all possibilities look that great when it come to custom label design as it comes to life on paper.
-Most of the time the tweeking process leads to an amazing look, and if it doesn’t don’t settle!
+Most of the time the tweaking process leads to an amazing look, and if it doesn’t don’t settle!
 Keep at the back and forth until you get what your looking for!
 You’ll know when you get it right… trust your gut!

 Design Tip #6 – Check, double check & re-check your spelling and grammar.